Monthly Real Estate Marketing Review: Home Buying Data, Realtor Education, and More

 We researched all of the latest developments in the world of marketing — including those that pertain to or could affect your very own real estate marketing strategy — and condensed that information into a half-dozen “stories” we think you ought to know about and from which you can create action plans to better your promotional efforts.

-So dive right in to discover the most recent industry updates that could prove useful for your own marketing approach in the near term and data that could dictate your tactics and techniques in the months head.
+Dive right in to discover the most recent industry updates that could prove useful for your own marketing approach in the near term and data that could dictate your tactics and techniques in the months head.

 A NAR survey shows economic pressures remain for buyers.